-Professional development sessions are held each Friday from 1:40pm-3:15pm.
+Professional development sessions are held each Friday from 1:45pm-3:15pm.

-All Hiawatha Staff are expected to attend and participate in all Family Events at the school.
+All Hiawatha Staff are expected to attend and participate in all Family Events (conferences, academic fairs, beginning of year overnight trip, etc.) at the school.

 Skills & Qualifications

-A minimum of 4 years of relevant teaching experience with demonstrated student results
+A minimum of four years of relevant teaching experience with demonstrated student results

-Demonstrated ability to effectively coach and develop instructional staff
+Ability to effectively manage, coach, and develop instructional staff

 Ability to evaluate instructional programs and teaching effectiveness

-Excellent communication and interpersonal skills and ability to build trust with colleagues
+Excellent communication skills and interpersonal skills and ability to build trust with colleagues

 Excellent judgment in decision-making

-Knowledge in the selection, coaching, and supervision of staff
+Knowledge and ability in the selection, training, and supervision of personnel

 Ability to learn the budgeting process, laws, rules, procedures, and programs specifically related to the operation of a Minnesota charter school